Frequently Asked Financial Aid Questions:

 Students can sometimes receive additional or remaining grant and loan eligibility in summer.
 You can fill out a summer aid application starting the first week of March that and we will notify you of your eligibility.
 More Information about summer aid.

-Starting fall 2012, federal regulations no longer allow students to provide a copy of their IRS 1040 forms if they are selected for verification.
+As of fall 2012 semester, federal regulations no longer allow students to provide a copy of their IRS 1040 forms if they are selected for verification.
 However, students have several options for getting their tax information to USU for FAFSA verification.

 Your financial aid counselor is responsible for every aspect of your aid, from application to verification to disbursement to your account.
 However, most students are awarded by the system without intervention from a staff member.
 But, if your situation is unusual, you should contact your counselor who can advise you about any options you may have.

 We send out financial aid offers or other instructions to fully admitted students by email generally one week after submitting the FASFA.
-Award notifications for 2013-2014 will start mid-April 2013.
+Award notifications for 2014-2015 began mid-April 2014.

 To protect your right to privacy, we use your SecurityPhrase to verify your identity when you call us.
 Please take a moment to create your SecurityPhrase.
 Because email isn't secure, we can only answer general questions by email.
 Do not include your SecurityPhrase in your email message.